Showing posts with label tunica. Show all posts

 Day 6: Monday, November 26, 2001

-Hubby drove our Damon Escaper to Luxury RV Park Gulf Shores Alabama where we stayed a week, along with all the other snowbirds.
+Hubby drove our Damon Escaper to the Luxury RV Park in Gulf Shores, Alabama, where we stayed a week with the other snowbirds.

 Luxury RV Park

-It is a good time for sightseeing and driving along the ocean.
+It is a good time to go sightseeing and drive along the Ocean.

 Luxury RV Park Gulf Shores